microsoft/fluentui-react-native/packages/components/Checkbox/SPEC.md

   /**
    * States that can be applied to a Checkbox.
    * These can be used to modify styles of the Checkbox when under the specified state.
-   */
+   * Note: 'hovered','focused','circular','labelIsBefore','large' are not supported for Android */
   disabled?: CheckboxTokens;
   label?: CheckboxTokens;